mighdoll/lygia/notes/distribution-test.md

    - `srandom - distribution`

 3. **Run tests and tune thresholds if needed:**
-   - If tests are too flaky, increase tolerances slightly
+   - If tests are too flaky, increase tolerances slightly (±0.05 mean, ±0.02 bucket)
    - If tests pass with obviously bad distributions, decrease tolerances
+   - Document any threshold adjustments in this file

 4. **Add remaining high-priority tests:**
    - `random3 - distribution`